Skip to content

 Research & Ideation

-This approach bridges digital design and physical fabrication, turning the body into a tangible, reconfigurable object.
-It allows us to explore the relationships between geometry, material constraints, and spatial construction, showing how technology can transform the way we perceive, construct, and experience the human body.
+This approach bridges digital design and physical fabrication, enabling an investigation into the relationships between geometry, material constraints, and spatial construction.
+Through this process, the project examines how technological systems can transform the ways in which the human body is perceived, constructed, and experienced.

 get inspired!